Microsoft Bounty Programs

 Yes, an organization will be required to complete a pre-registration process in order to participate in the program.
 Please email email@example.com for complete details.

 - Microsoft retains sole discretion in determining which submissions are qualified, according to the rules of each program.

 - If we receive multiple bug reports for the same issue from different parties, the bounty will be granted to the first eligible submission.

-- If a duplicate report provides new information that was previously unknown to Microsoft, we will award a differential to the person submitting the duplicate report.
+- If a duplicate report provides new information that was previously unknown to Microsoft, we may award a differential to the person submitting the duplicate report.

-We have long been recognizing the work of security researchers who help us secure our products in a variety of ways, from acknowledgement in a Microsoft bulletin to invitations to events like the Researcher Appreciation Party in Las Vegas.
+We have long been recognizing the work of security researchers who help us secure our products in a variety of ways, from public acknowledgements to invitations to events like the researcher appreciation party in Las Vegas.
 The bounty programs represent the latest in our ongoing investment in working collaboratively with security researchers.